Avature/jobtitlesimilarity-dataset/README.md

 We also provide the translated datasets introduced in "Combined Unsupervised and Contrastive Learning for Multilingual Job Recommendations" by Deniz et al. [[2]](#citation).
-We replicate this dataset for the other languages by using Human Translation (HT) or Machine Translation (MT).
+We replicate the English dataset for other languages by using Human Translation (HT) or Machine Translation (MT).

 The datasets can be found under the [dataset/](./dataset) folder.
-Each dataset is under the folder with the ISO language name
+Each dataset is under the folder with the ISO language code.

 |           ISO code | Language   | Translation |